tresata/spark-sorted/README.md

 Spark-sorted is a library that aims to make non-reduce type operations on very large groups in spark possible, including support for processing ordered values.
 To do so it relies on Spark's new sort-based shuffle and on never materializing the group for a given key but instead representing it by consecutive rows within a partition that get processed with a map-like (iterator based streaming) operation.

 ## GroupSorted
-GroupSorted is a trait for key-value RDDs that also satisfy the following criteria:
+GroupSorted is a partitioned key-value RDDs that also satisfy the following criteria:
 * all rows (key, value pairs) for a given key are consecutive and in the same partition
 * the values can optionally be ordered per key